jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-qc.rst

     $ fastqc --help

 .. todo::
-   1. Run |fastqc| on all the downloaded raw paired-end Illumina reads and save a copy of the report.
+   5. Run |fastqc| on all the downloaded paired-end Illumina raw reads and save a copy of the report in your computer.
-   2. Explore the Fastqc `website <http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/>`_ and try to interpret your results according to the various quality modules.
+   6. Explore the Fastqc `website <http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/>`_ and try to interpret your results according to the various quality modules.
-      Pay special attention to the **per-base sequence quality** and **sequence length distribution**.
+      Pay special attention to the **Basic Statistics**, **Per base Sequence Quality** and **Sequence Length Distribution**.
-   3. Do your sequences have any kind of adapters?
+   7. Do your sequences have any kind of adapters?
-   4. Do you think these Illumina sequencing runs gave good quality sequences?
+   8. Do you think these Illumina sequencing runs gave good quality sequences?
+Why?
-   5. Based on the FastQC report, do you think your data will need further trimming and filtering?
+   9. Based on the FastQC report, do you think your data will need further trimming and filtering?
 Why?

 .. figure:: ./Images/Fastqc_report.png
    :figclass: align-left